chsquill/GopherJ/README.md

 Json Organization - (http://json.org) – (Maven - https://mvnrepository.com/artifact/org.json/json)

   Aid in parsing a json string.

+JavaFx - (Provided with Oracles Java 8 JRE/JDK or newer releases.
+Also availble from https://openjfx.io)

+  Used for GopherJ's user interface.